 Dave Colangelo is an artist, educator, and researcher based in Toronto, Canada.
 He is a founding member of Public Visualization Studio.
 His work focuses on urban media environments as sites for critical and creative engagements with the city, public art, and information.

 His writing has appeared in Space and Culture, C Magazine, Leonardo, Public Art Dialogue, and the Journal of Curatorial Studies and in edited collections on Museum and Gallery Design and the History of Film Studies.
-He is the author of The Building as Screen: A History, Theory, and Practice of Massive Media (Amsterdam University Press, 2020).
+He is the author of The Building as Screen: A History, Theory, and Practice of Massive Media (Amsterdam University Press, 2020), winner of the SCMS 2021 Anne Friedberg Innovative Scholarship Award.

 His work as a curator and artist has been exhibited at The Bentway in Toronto, and at Open Signal and the Portland Winter Light Festival in Portland, Oregon.
 His works have also been presented at the International Symposium for Electronic Art (ISEA) 2011 in Istanbul, ISEA 2013 in Sydney, at the 2013-14 Biennale of Architecture and Urbanism in Shenzhen/Hong Kong, and in the Leonardo Electronic Almanac.